Lawyers For Left-Turn Auto Accidents In Chicago, IL

 (Source: P.A.
 76-1586.)

 Bicyclists and Pedestrians at Risk for Getting Struck by Turning Vehicles

 Specific hazards in intersection turn accidents are those that involve bicycles sharing the road.
-While the driver turning left may be aware of the other vehicles they must yield to, often times they do not account for the bicyclists they must yield to as well.
+While the driver who is turning left may be aware of the other vehicles they must yield to, often times they do not account for the bicyclist they must yield to as well.
 In Chicago, the city municipal code states: